Home » Modern British Drama » Tom Stoppard’s Rosencrantz and Guildenstern Are Dead

 2. People will do anything to escape from their existential aloneness and insignificance.

-Humans can’t bear the idea of being alone in the universe—hence the desperate support for space exploration.
-If they can’t believe that their actions are watched, then their actions and they themselves, fade into insignificance–their existence becomes indistinguishable from non-existence.
+Humans can’t bear the idea of being alone in the universe—hence the huge financial and ideological support for space exploration.
+If humans are unable to believe that their actions are watched, then their actions and they themselves fade into insignificance–their existence becomes indistinguishable from non-existence.

 Stoppard extends the theatrical metaphor to convey this insight.
-The worst fate that the Players can imagine is to perform to no audience.
+The worst fate that the Players can imagine is to perform to no audience, i.e. no watchers.
 Distraught, the Player conveys this after Ros and Guil have been distracted from watching their performance:

 We’re actors…we pledged our identities, secure in the conventions of our trade; that someone would be watching.
 And then, gradually, no one was.
 We were caught high and dry. [….]
 The silence was unbreakable, it imposed itself upon us; it was obscene.
 We took off our crowns and swords and cloth of gold and moved silent on the road to Elsinore. (p.
 46)

 The famous last words of Shakespeare’s Hamlet are ‘The rest is silence’.
-Rosencrantz and Guildenstern Are Dead repeatedly evokes the enigma of silence–highlighted below.
+Rosencrantz and Guildenstern Are Dead repeatedly evokes the enigma of silence–discussed further below.

-The Player’s point is that if no one is watching, then the Players don’t exist; when humans die, when they are no longer on stage, no longer to be seen or heard—they don’t exist.
+The Player’s point is that if no one is watching, then the Players don’t exist; when humans die, when they are no longer on stage, no longer to be seen or heard—they don’t exist; and usually–in most respects–it’s as if they never have existed.

 3. The identity of humans shifts as their contexts change: identity is unstable.

 Think of how different the new-born baby is from the child, the child from the teenager, the teenager from the adult, the adult from the older person—at each stage we identify with a different self.
 (See melancholy Jaques’ list of ‘seven ages’ in As You Like It, Act 2.
 Scene 7.)
-There may be no constant ‘core.’
-When Ros and Guil are caught up in Shakespeare’s script (the occasions are listed above under ‘Structure’), they transform into Rosencrantz and Guildenstern, characters very different from their modern selves.
+We humans may not possess a constant ‘core’ to our being.
+When Ros and Guil are caught up in Shakespeare’s script (the occasions are listed above under ‘Structure’), they transmute into Rosencrantz and Guildenstern, characters very different from their modern selves.
 Similarly, the Players remake themselves as required by the different scripts they enact.
 Guil makes the point: a Chinese philosopher ‘dreamed he was a butterfly, and from that moment he was never quite sure that he was not a butterfly dreaming it was a Chinese philosopher.
 Envy him in his two-fold security.’ (p.
-43) Unlike humans, who deal daily and hourly with multiple selves, the lucky philosopher had to come to terms with only two!
+43) Unlike actors and humans, who deal daily and hourly with multiple selves, the lucky philosopher had to come to terms with only two!

 4. Death is certain: everything in life is designed to distract us from death’s inevitability.

 Hamlet performs or narrates the deaths of eight named characters (Stoppard p.
-60), nine if you count King Hamlet, and refers to the deaths of numerous soldiers, sailors and pirates.
-Its most famous and evocative scene (Act Five, Scene 1) is in a graveyard, where skulls and bones, treated with no respect, mingle with the decay and dirt.
+60; there are nine if you count King Hamlet), and refers to the deaths of numerous soldiers, sailors and pirates.
+Its most famous and evocative scene (Act Five, Scene 1) is set in a graveyard, where skulls and bones, treated with no respect, mingle with the decay and dirt.
 Death, as the title indicates, is likewise central to Rosencrantz and Guildenstern Are Dead.
-Ros and Guil play games, tell jokes, affirm friendship, argue with each other and the Players, etc etc—all as a way of distracting themselves from this truth:
+Ros and Guil play games, tell jokes, affirm friendship, argue with each other and the Players, etc. etc.—all as a way of distracting themselves from this truth:

 • The death theme enters the play with Ros’s comments on the growth (or not) of fingernails and toenails after death (p.
 13).